 It’s finally turkey time!
-Normally, I’m not a fan of handprint art but these turkey towels are too cute!
-They are super easy, festive and Families LOVE them!
+Normally, I’m not a fan of handprint art, but these turkey towels are too cute!
+They are super easy and festive, and Families LOVE them!
 I have some that I get out every year from when my own kids were preschool age.
-I know making parent gifts can be a headache so I’m here to help with tips to make it easy for you!
-Plus, I am sharing a kid made Thanksgiving card idea and FREE Thanksgiving word cards.
+I know making parent gifts can be a headache, so I’m here to help with tips to make it easy for you!
+Plus, I am sharing a kid-made Thanksgiving card idea and FREE Thanksgiving word cards.

 - White kitchen bar towels